Musings and Actionable Insight A Year After the Equifax Breach

 It’s been a year since the Equifax data breach – one that affected nearly 148 million U.S. consumers in 2017.
 But even a year’s time doesn’t make the severity and sheer magnitude of this breach any better.

 Aside from numbers, the highly-sensitive Personally Identifiable Information (PII) exposed by Equifax only heightened nationwide concern.
 Names, Social Security numbers, birth dates, and driver’s license numbers were among the millions of data points compromised.

 When I first heard about the breach, I remember saying, “How could this happen?”
 However, in today’s connected, always-on world, it’s really not that surprising.
 In fact, Juniper Research predicts that 146 billion records will be breached over the next 5 years, with more than 33 billion being exposed by breaches in 2023 alone.

-I’ve worked in the financial services industry for more than 30 years, and one thing has never changed: criminals will ago above and beyond to steal your data because they know they can profit greatly from it.
+I’ve worked in the financial services industry for many years, and one thing has never changed: criminals will go above and beyond to steal your data because they know they can profit greatly from it.

 148 Million Breach Victims = Endless Opportunities for Fraud

 Part of this breach’s overall shock factor was that Social Security numbers and other highly-sensitive personal information were exposed.
 In response to the hack, Equifax offered one year of free identity protection services to all breach victims.

 But one year of basic services is not enough to address the growing threats of identity crime that will only continue to evolve both online and off.